 The optic nerve is then brought into view with further posterior dissection.
 A rectangular window or a slit is created inside the optic nerve sheath.
 Decreased traction on the globe, decreased bleeding, decreased operating time, and absence of extraocular muscle dissection is achieved through superiomedial eyelid approach.

-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced and innovative eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced and innovative eye care treatments.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment